 Palace of Caserta Travel Toolbox

 Caserta is located just north of the city of Naples in the region of Camapania.
 Frequent trains go from Naples Centrale to Caserta.
 The total trip takes 45 minutes.
-The train station is a five mintute walk from the Royal Palace.
+The train station is a five minute walk from the Royal Palace.
+Find trips from Naples to Caserta .

 You won't get to visit all 1200 rooms in the palace modeled after Versailles, nor would you particularly want to.
 An hour or two for the palace, and another visiting the extensive grounds, gardens and waterworks will be plenty.